nasqueron/operations/roles/webserver-content/README.md

 If you wish to deploy all the sites on one role, you can directly include the folder, and your init.sls will do the rest.

-If not, two strategies exist: you can use node.filter_by_role in your init.sls too or perhaps more simply you can document in init.sls these roles can't be deployed directly, and make references to sls files in the pillar (without final .sls extension).
+If not, you can list the path to the subdomain file, without the .sls extension.

 For example to deploy bipbip.acme.tld (`tld/acme/bipbip.sls`) on servers with the shellserver role: